What is the Extrusion Process? Types & Advantages Explained

 Die

 A die is a manufacturing medium that shapes or cuts materials.
-In the extruding process, the die is the machine a billet is pushed through and comes out of with a new shape.
+In the extruding process, the die is the machine a billet is pushed through and comes out with a new shape.

 Extrusion Ramp